Santa Monica neighborhoods: Pico

-Ocean Park neighborhood
+Ocean Park

 Ocean Park branch library, an original Carnegie library.

-Located in the southwest corner of Santa Monica, from the beach to Lincoln Boulevard and between Pico Boulevard and the southern city limits, is the Ocean Park neighborhood, also known, together with the northern portion of Venice, as Dogtown.
-One of the oldest parts of the city, it is home to many styles of buildings typical of the early 20th century, such as craftsman and Victorian style houses and apartment buildings, as well as many midcentury apartment complexes and newer, higher-end homes.
-The area has a beachy, artsy feel similar in manner to its neighbor Venice Beach.
-Like Venice, it has a history of being predominantly working and middle class, but has become much wealthier and more expensive since the 1990s.
+The Ocean Park neighborhood sits in the southwest corner of Santa Monica, stretching from the beach east to Lincoln Boulevard and between Pico Boulevard and the southern city limits.
+It is also known, together with the northern portion of Venice, as Dogtown.
+One of the oldest parts of the city, it is home to many styles of buildings typical of the early 20th century, such as Craftsman and Victorian houses and apartment buildings.
+There are also many mid-century apartment complexes and newer, higher-end homes.

+The area has a beachy, artsy feel similar to Venice.
+Like its neighbor, Ocean Park was predominantly working and middle class, but has become much wealthier and more expensive since the 1990s.

-Ocean Park was originally founded as an independent city with the involvement of Abbot Kinney, and was developed along similar lines.
-It was originally home to an oceanfront boardwalk and pleasure pier, later developed into Pacific Ocean Park.
-In the 1950s through the 1970s the entire pier, boardwalk area, and all of the densely developed residential blocks between Neilson Way and the beach were demolished as part of an urban renewal program.
-Two high-rise apartment towers, along with a few low-rise condominium complexes and a public park, were built in their place.
+Ocean Park was originally founded as an independent city with the involvement of Abbot Kinney.
+It was home to an oceanfront boardwalk and pleasure pier, which were later developed into Pacific Ocean Park as part of an urban renewal program.
+Two high-rise apartment towers, along with a few low-rise condominium complexes and the park, were built in their place.

-Many Santa Monica residents come to shop/browse on Main Street, home of many boutiques, bars, and restaurants.
+Many Santa Monica residents come to shop on Main Street.
+The road is home to many boutiques, bars, and restaurants.
 Main Street also hosts a weekly farmer's market on Sundays.
-SMASH (an alternative school) and John Muir elementary schools are located in the neighborhood.
-Olympic High, an alternative high school, is also located in the area.
+Santa Monica Alternative School House and John Muir Elementary School are located in the neighborhood.
+Olympic High School, an alternative high school, is also located in the area.
 The neighborhood association is Ocean Park Association.

-Sunset Park Neighborhood
+Sunset Park

-Sunset Park is a residential neighborhood located between Pico Boulevard and the southern city limits and Lincoln Boulevard and eastern city limits.
+Sunset Park is a residential neighborhood located between Pico Boulevard and the southern city limits and Lincoln Boulevard and the eastern city limits.
 It is composed primarily of single-family housing.
 Most of the homes are small one-story houses built in the 1940s for workers at the Douglas Aircraft Factory.
 Remodeled or rebuilt homes are upscale.

 Sunset Park is part of the Santa Monica-Malibu Unified School District.
-Will Rogers and Grant elementary schools and John Adams Middle School are located in the neighborhood.
+The Will Rogers and Grant Elementary Schools as well as John Adams Middle School are located in the neighborhood.
 Santa Monica College, a two-year community college, is also located in Sunset Park.

-Santa Monica Airport, one of the busiest single-runway airports in the nation, is located along the southern borders of the neighborhood.
+Santa Monica Airport, one of the busiest single-runway airports in the nation, is located along the southern border of the neighborhood.
 The airport will close at the end of 2028.

 Clover Park is a large park in the area with recreation facilities.
 The neighborhood is represented by the Friends of Sunset Park association.